emmaahmads/free-genai-bootcamp-2025/vocab_importer/README.md

 - A Jawi-transcriptor is a future work in planning that is similar to sentence-constructor to solve the issue of incorrect Jawi script

+## Vocab Importer Tool

+The Vocab Importer is a Streamlit-based utility designed to rapidly generate Malay vocabulary content for the language learning platform.
+It leverages LLM capabilities through Ollama to create structured vocabulary data that can be imported into the main application.
+The implementation consists of several key components:

+1. **Streamlit Interface**: A clean, user-friendly web interface where users can input vocabulary categories (like Food, Family, Colors) and select from different LLM models.

+2. **Ollama Integration**: The tool connects to a locally-hosted Ollama service (containerized via Docker) to access various LLM models including llama3.1, llama3.2:1b, llama3:8b, and mistral.

+3. **Prompt Engineering**: Carefully crafted prompts instruct the LLM to generate vocabulary words with proper Malay text, Jawi script transcription, and English translations in a structured JSON format.

+4. **Robust JSON Parsing**: The implementation includes sophisticated error handling and JSON cleaning functions to deal with malformed LLM outputs, particularly focusing on issues with unescaped parentheses in translation values.

+5. **Data Visualization**: Generated vocabulary is displayed in both tabular format for easy reading and raw JSON format for technical use.

+6. **Export Functionality**: A one-click copy-to-clipboard feature allows users to easily export the generated JSON data for import into the main language portal.

+7. **Containerization**: The Ollama service is containerized using Docker Compose, making deployment consistent across environments.

+The tool addresses a critical technical challenge regarding the accuracy of Jawi script generation, noting that only the llama3-8b model produces reliable Jawi transcriptions, despite being slower on local hardware.
+This implementation serves as a temporary solution until a dedicated Jawi transcriptor service can be developed.